Blizarre/transfer/README.md

 Error handling is lacking as there is no way for the server to know if the `sender` failed.

+You could use it to pipe the logs for some long-running program to your browser or to a file on your desktop, or to quickly copy a file when you are behind several layers of abstraction (like inside a container inside a VM on a remote server).
+All of that without having to install any custom software apart from a flavour of netcat.

+There are a lot of limitations because the protocol is so simplistic, making error handling difficult.

 ## Example